“Knowledge Threshold” - The point at which one has no facts or data; the limit of what we currently know.

 This approach is rooted in Toyota kata and the study of what Toyota does each day in their patterns of problem solving.
 In my experience, this habitual practice using the scientific method is one potential way to learn to recognize and then work through our knowledge threshold.
 Of course, you would need to try this, and learn for yourself if it solves your problems.
 One word of advice however, once you recognize your knowledge threshold, be prepared to forever see the world differently.

 If you’d like to learn more, please visit the Toyota kata website, or contact us at Value Capture, where we help leaders and their organizations systematically, scientifically pursue habitual excellence focused on safety as a precondition.

-Bill Boyd is a Client Advisor for Value Capture.
-Bill Boyd is a seasoned healthcare professional with over a decade of practice integrating process improvement methodologies into how he leads.
+Bill Boyd serves as Value Capture's Chief Operating Officer, and is responsible for business operations and overseeing all support functions.
+He is a seasoned healthcare professional with over a decade of practice integrating process improvement methodologies into how he leads.
 He is passionate about collaborating with healthcare teams to create better care experiences and outcomes for patients and families.
-Bill's full bio.
+Full Bio